 Make sure to gather as many ideas as possible by asking your customers to complete an online survey after the event sharing what they learned and what they’d like to hear more about.

 Gathering all this information can help ensure you’re getting the most bang for your buck from customer events.
 You can share these questions and feedback with your team and use them to shape your events, content, and other marketing initiatives moving forward.

 Leverage Marketing Automation to Manage All of Your Customer Marketing Efforts

 Customer events can help set you apart from the competition, but, let’s be honest, they take a lot of time and effort.
 Thankfully, marketing automation can help you eliminate many time-consuming and tedious tasks so you can focus your efforts where they’re likely to have the biggest impact.

 The right marketing automation tool can help you do much more than coordinate events.
-If you’d like to learn more about how marketing automation can revolutionize your customer marketing strategy, we invite you to download our eBook “Optimize the Customer Journey” (linked below).
+If you’d like to learn more about how marketing automation can revolutionize your customer marketing strategy, we invite you to download our eBook “Drive Engagement Around Your Offerings” (linked below).

 Act-On uses its own and third party cookies to perform analytics, to serve you tailored advertising and content including on third party sites and to enhance the performance and functionality of our websites and software.OkayLearn more about the cookies we use.